systematic-magic/aop/text.rst

 	| **Figure 3:** The effects of CAG on (**A**) cell viability, (**B**) alanine transaminase (ALT) activity, and (**C**) aspartate transaminase (AST) activity.

 11.5.
-Check figure numbers to be in sequence and --- gaps.
+Check that figure numbers are assigned to figures sequentially and there are no gaps in a sequence.